At Least Two Injured in Shooting at Agua Dulce Fire Station

 During the initial call for help from the fire station to dispatch, the person who made that call was able to identify the attacker by name.
 Witnesses said the shooter left the scene in a pickup truck, law enforcement sources told NBCLA.

-Deputies followed the truck to a house about 10 miles from the shooting scene where a fire broke out.
-At some point, the individual indicated there were arms on the property and anyone who approached would be shot, law enforcement sources said.
+Deputies followed the truck to an Acton house about 10 miles from the shooting scene where a fire broke out.
+At some point, the individual indicated there were weapons on the property and anyone who approached would be shot, law enforcement sources said.

 Several law enforcement department SUVs and armored SWAT vehicles were parked in the neighborhood in the 2700 block of Bent Spur Drive.